-- At all times maintain your integrity as a coach (do the right thing even if it is difficult at the time) - Do not berate players when you are angry - Do not belittle anyone especially in view of other people - Be mindful of your tone and body language when you are advising your team during games and beyond - Avoid arguing or blaming - Do not physically, verbally or psychologically abuse anyone
+- 1. At all times maintain your integrity as a coach (do the right thing even if it is difficult at the time) - 2.
+Do not berate players when you are angry - 3.
+Do not belittle anyone especially in view of other people - 4.
+Be mindful of your tone and body language when you are advising your team during games and beyond - 5.
+Avoid arguing or blaming - 6.
+Do not physically, verbally or psychologically abuse anyone - 7.
+Do not swear at anyone even if you think it is to make a point

-3.10 Breaches of Guidelines
+13.10 Breaches of Guidelines